 Overview of Medicaid’s Structured Family Caregiving Program

 Structured Family Caregiving (SFC) is a Medicaid-funded benefit that supports primary unpaid caregivers of persons who are generally aged, disabled, or have Alzheimer’s disease or a related dementia.
-The caregiver lives with the care recipient and receives payment for providing supervision, personal care assistance, and homemaker services.
+The caregiver lives with the care recipient and receives a tax-free stipend (payment) for providing supervision, personal care assistance, and homemaker services.
 Caregivers are provided with education and training based on current and anticipated needs of their loved one, coaching (including emotional support), a fill-in caregiver, and / or respite care.

 As the name, “Structured Family Caregiver” implies, the caregiver is often a family member, and sometimes, even a spouse.
 The caregiver, however, does not have to be related to the care recipient.
 Caregivers are generally already serving as the live-in caregiver, either in their home or the home of the care recipient, upon initiating SFC services.

 SFC is not available in all states.
-As of 2024, it is available in the following 8 states: Connecticut, Georgia, Indiana, Louisiana, Massachusetts, Missouri, North Carolina, and South Dakota.
-Nevada has initiated Structured Family Caregiving, but it has not yet been implemented.
-It is anticipated to be effective in January 2025.
+In 2025, it is available in the following 11 states: Connecticut, Georgia, Indiana, Louisiana, Massachusetts, Missouri, Nevada, North Carolina, Ohio, Rhode Island, and South Dakota.
+Furthermore, North Dakota offers a similar benefit, Family Personal Care, via which spouses and other family members can be paid to provide personal care assistance.

 SFC is a Medicaid long-term care benefit that is generally available through a Home and Community Based Services (HCBS) 1915(c) Medicaid Waiver.
 These programs limit the number of participant enrollment slots, and once all of the slots have been filled, a waiting list forms.